College of Engineering Welcomes New Academic Advisor

 Meet Micro Joe

 Hydrazine is an unstable, flammable liquid that has been used as a propellant in small spacecraft for decades.
-But the cost of this unique fuel, its transport, storage, servicing and cleanup of accidental releases can be very high, making it difficult for...
+But it has many challenges that make it difficult for the commercial space industry to expand.

 Jay Lindstrom's love for biking and Laura Birkhold's enthusiasm for a hands-on project made designing a side-by-side quadricycle perfect for their senior design project.